archive.php

 However, by continuing to use that language over time, our brains hardwire to a place where we stop thinking about people as people — creating by itself a major lack of engagement by employees who do not feel valued for who they are or for what they do.

-For more on the effects of dehumanizing language, Jenni recommends: Caste: The Origins of Our Discontent, by Isabel Wilkerson, and to go deeper into how leadership is tied to language: Leadership Is Language, by L. David Marquet.
+For more on the effects of dehumanizing language, I recommend: Caste: The Origins of Our Discontent, by Isabel Wilkerson.

-Let Jenni know your experiences and thoughts.
+Let me know your experiences and thoughts.

-Write to her directly at jenni@goagile.dk
+Write to me directly at jenni@goagile.dk

 Organizational challenges in the 21st century require more than pure fact in order to get to successful strategies.
 We no longer live in a world where analysis alone provides the best solutions.